-Proposed Trust Agreement Amendment Effective upon Retirement of the Unrefunded 2009 Bonds and the 2013 Bonds.
-Pursuant to a proposed amendment set forth in the Eighth Supplemental Trust Agreement, the Trust Agreement will be amended to eliminate the requirement for a Reserve Fund, effective upon retirement of the unrefunded 2009 Bonds and the 2013 Bonds.
-As a consequence, upon retirement of the unrefunded 2009 Bonds and the 2013 Bonds, the Reserve Fund Requirement under the Trust Agreement will be reduced to zero, and payment of the 2021 Bondholders will not be secured with a reserve account.
+Proposed Trust Agreement Amendment Effective upon Retirement of the Unrefunded 2013 Bonds.
+Pursuant to a proposed amendment set forth in the Eighth Supplemental Trust Agreement, the Trust Agreement will be amended to eliminate the requirement for a Reserve Fund, effective upon retirement of the unrefunded 2013 Bonds which have a final maturity date of July 15, 2032.
+As a consequence, upon retirement of the unrefunded 2013 Bonds, the Reserve Fund Requirement under the Trust Agreement will be reduced to zero, and payment of the 2021 Bondholders will not be secured with a reserve account.
 The amendment also permits the County and the Authority to establish a reserve fund for any new series of Bonds, but the reserve fund will not serve as security for any outstanding series of Bonds.
-The purchase of the 2021A Bonds by the beneficial owners thereof will constitute consent of such purchasers, as bondholders, to these amendments.
+The purchase of the 2021B Bonds by the beneficial owners thereof will constitute consent of such purchasers, as bondholders, to these amendments.